 TROY VS. SOUTHERN MISS… Troy will take on the Southern Miss Golden Eagles with a 5PM kickoff on Saturday in Troy, Alabama.
 The Trojans’ game will be streamed online on the ESPN+ streaming service.
 There is a 40-50% chance of showers and thunderstorms throughout the evening Saturday across south central Alabama.
 I would encourage fans to have the rain gear handy and be ready for possible lightning delays.
 That isn’t a certainty, but it is a possibility of something that might happen.

 SOUTH ALABAMA VS. MEMPHIS… The Memphis Tigers come to Mobile this weekend to play the South Alabama Jaguars.
 The game will be televised on ESPNU.
 Kickoff will be at 2:30PM CDT.
 There is a 30-40% chance of rain and storms in Mobile at the time of the game.
 Lightning delays will be possible, although not exactly likely.
 Kickoff temperatures will be near 90°.

-APP ALERTS… If you have not already, be sure to download the RedZone Weather app and set up your customized app alerts. redzoneweather.com/app is the link for the free download.
-Once you have the app downloaded to your iOS or Android device, be sure to visit the Alerts tab (lower right corner) and tap on the large, yellow Alert Settings button to customize the alerts you’d like to receive from me.
+APP… Many, MANY updates will be posted throughout the day in the RedZone Weather app. redzoneweather.com/app is the link for the free download.
+Be sure to visit the Alerts tab (bottom right corner) and tap the large, yellow “Alert Settings” button to customize the alerts you’d like to receive from me.
 If you like a lot of info, be sure to toggle ON Low-Level Alerts.